Abertoast/email_app/app-context.md

 ## Summary

 The Email AI Processor is a functional prototype demonstrating how to fetch emails via IMAP and process them using AI.
-It now features unified cards for each email/result, advanced filtering by tags and flags (labels/folders) with intuitive UI (OR logic within tags/flags, AND logic between groups), and merged label/folder chips for clarity.
-It heavily relies on client-side logic and `localStorage` for simplicity, but this comes with significant security drawbacks regarding credential handling (OpenAI key and email password).
+It now features unified cards for each email/result, advanced filtering by tags and flags (labels/folders) with intuitive UI (OR logic within tags/flags, AND logic between groups), and merged label/folder chips for clarity. **The Query History feature now allows users to view the exact results of any past query, including all processed results and raw emails, via a dedicated results view.** It heavily relies on client-side logic and `localStorage` for simplicity, but this comes with significant security drawbacks regarding credential handling (OpenAI key and email password).
 The backend serves primarily as an IMAP proxy.
-Core features include configurable email fetching, custom/saved prompt execution, prompt variable substitution, prompt tag management/insertion/display/filtering, a "Copy All" feature for filtered results, and query history.
+Core features include configurable email fetching, custom/saved prompt execution, prompt variable substitution, prompt tag management/insertion/display/filtering, a "Copy All" feature for filtered results, and query history with full results replay.